 The research focuses superior genetic configuration – something more ‘hidden beneath the layers’ and beyond the commercial analysis narratives to a ‘how’ superior breeding might be crafted.

-Pheno-type is absolute but to also spot the latent factor from a handy horse to superior.
+Pheno-type is absolute but also spot a special latent factor to the superior type.

 My mentor father had one instruction ‘how it hits you in the Eye’.

-The hidden, and its defining factor… how it ALL comes to together for that special horse, called The Champion.
+The hidden defining character and how it ALL comes to together for that special horse, called The Champion.

 I am a regular commentator to the Facebook group Bloodlines in the Sport of Kings and St Simon,

 I sincerely hope you Enjoy and take great benefit from this site.